-Prerequisite: SOC 101.
-An investigation of the contribution of religious symbolism and practice to social organization, socialization, 4 , stratifica tion, and change.
-The course examines the application of social theory, especially organization studies, to understanding religion a institution, particularly in the U.S. On demand.
-(Same as SOC 308) SOCIAL SCIENCES FOUNDATION; EXPANDING CIRCLE CHALLE as a socia 315.
-RELIGION AND RACE 4 This course is a critical examination of the ways religious communities invent and negotiate the concept of race.
-HUMANITIES FOU EXPANDING CIRCLE CHALLENGE NDATION 320.
-ANCIENT GREEK RELIGION 4 This course is an introduction to the world of thought and practice that contemporary scholars call ancient Greek religion.
-The main of the course are drawn from the ancient Greeks themselves - from poets, artists, playwrights, and mythographers.
-Emphasis will on the myths and festivals that formed the fabric of ancient Greek religious practice and outlook.
-Ancient perspectives on cosmos polis (city and its society), psyche (self), and theos (gods) will be explored.
+308. SOCIOLOGY OF RELIGION Prerequisite: SOC 101.
+An investigation of the contribution of religious symbolism and practice to social organization, socialization, stratification, and change.
+The course examines the application of social theory, especially organization studies, to understanding religion as a social institution, particularly in the U.S. On demand.
+(Same as SOC 308) SOCIAL SCIENCES FOUNDATION; EXPANDING CIRCLE CHALLENGE 315.
+RELIGION AND RACE 320.
+ANCIENT GREEK RELIGION4 This course is an introduction to the world of thought and practice that contemporary scholars call ancient Greek religion.
+The main materials of the course are drawn from the ancient Greeks themselves - from poets, artists, playwrights, and mythographers.
+Emphasis will be placed on the myths and festivals that formed the fabric of ancient Greek religious practice and outlook.
+Ancient perspectives on cosmos (universe), polis (city and its society), psyche (self), and theos (gods) will be explored.
 Spring of odd years.
-HUMANITIES FOUNDATION be placed 332.
-GENDER AND FAMILY IN EARLY CHRISTIANITY 4 A study of the Greco-Roman family life; early Christian moral teachings in the context of Jewish and Greco-Roman popular morality Christian family with a focus on slaves and children, marriage and divorce; gender constructions of masculinity and homosexual bet the position of women in the early church.
+HUMANITIES FOUNDATION 332.
+GENDER AND FAMILY IN EARLY CHRISTIANITY4 A study of the Greco-Roman family life; early Christian moral teachings in the context of Jewish and Greco-Roman popular morality; the early Christian family with a focus on slaves and children, marriage and divorce; gender constructions of masculinity and homosexual behavior; and the position of women in the early church.
 Spring of even years.
-HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE navior; and 352.
-RELIGION AND LAW This course will examine the history of legal interpretation of the first two clauses of the Bill of Rights, with a focus on the problems defining the term "religion."
-(Same as PSC 352) HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 375.
-RELIGION AND THE BODY This class will examine concepts of the body and the bodily as these notions are created and navigated by religious communities.
-HU FOUNDATION; MEANINGFUL LIFE CHALLENGE MANITIES 395S, W. SELECTED TOPICS IN RELIGIOUS STUDIES 4 A detailed study of an area in religion not normally covered or dealt with only in a partial manner in regular courses.
+HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 352.
+RELIGION AND LAW 375.
+RELIGION AND THE BODY4 This class will examine concepts of the body and the bodily as these notions are created and navigated by religious communities.
+HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE 395S, W. SELECTED TOPICS IN RELIGIOUS STUDIES4 A detailed study of an area in religion not normally covered or dealt with only in a partial manner in regular courses.
 411W.
-PORTRAITS OF JESUS Prerequisite: REL 102 or consent of the instructor.
-Examination and analysis of the many different ways that Jesus has been portra Bible, in other literature, in music, and in film.
-Primary attention given to the significance of the different portrayals and the poss and historical conditions that might have produced such different portraits.
-Fall of even years.
-HUMANITIES FOUNDATION; MEANIN CHALLENGE sible socia 415.
-WOMEN AND RELIGION 4 An examination of two interrelated issues, namely, the influences that religions have on women and the influences that women ha gions.
+PORTRAITS OF JESUS 415.
+WOMEN AND RELIGION4 An examination of two interrelated issues, namely, the influences that religions have on women and the influences that women have on religions.
 Students will see expressions of these influences in women's art, women's writings, and women's actions in the world.
-Off fall semester.
+Offered every fall semester.
 HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE 420W.
-RELIGION IN THE SOUTH 4 This course explores the rich religious history of the American South.
-Topics of investigation include Southern evangelicalism, Catholicism and Judaism, religious pluralism, African American religious experience, and denominational and sectarian movements one hundred years.
+RELIGION IN THE SOUTH4 This course explores the rich religious history of the American South.
+Topics of investigation include Southern evangelicalism, Southern Catholicism and Judaism, religious pluralism, African American religious experience, and denominational and sectarian movements of the last one hundred years.
 Fall of even years.
 HUMANITIES FOUNDATION; MEANINGFUL LIFE CHALLENGE 491-496.
-INDEPENDENT STUDY IN RELIGIOUS STUDIES 1-6 Open to junior and senior students with the consent of the instructor and the chair of the department.
-Weekly conference with instruation portion of the study is composed of library and research work.
+INDEPENDENT STUDY IN RELIGIOUS STUDIES Open to junior and senior students with the consent of the instructor and the chair of the department.
+Weekly conference with instructor.
+The major portion of the study is composed of library and research work.
 A written thesis is required.
-On demand. ructor.
-The 900.
-COMPREHENSIVE EXAM Prerequisite: Senior standing, Religious Studies major.
-The comprehensive exam offers students the opportunity to demonstrate breadth and depth of knowledge: breadth in the selection of texts and depth in their ability to engage the texts critically and construct focus is on the five lower-level courses (REL 101, 102, 111, 204 and one of the 200 Introduction courses).
+On demand.
+900. COMPREHENSIVE EXAM Prerequisite: Senior standing, Religious Studies major.
+The comprehensive exam offers students the opportunity to demonstrate a certain breadth and depth of knowledge: breadth in the selection of texts and depth in their ability to engage the texts critically and constructively.
+The focus is on the five lower-level courses (REL 101, 102, 111, 204 and one of the 200 Introduction courses).
 901. COMPREHENSIVE EXAM Prerequisite: Senior standing, Religious Studies major.
-The comprehensive exam offers students the opportunity to demonstrate breadth and depth of knowledge: breadth in the selection of texts and depth in their ability to engage the texts critically and construct focus is on the four upper level Religious Studies courses (including REL/PHIL 303).
+The comprehensive exam offers students the opportunity to demonstrate a certain breadth and depth of knowledge: breadth in the selection of texts and depth in their ability to engage the texts critically and constructively.
+The focus is on the four upper level Religious Studies courses (including REL/PHIL 303).